Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Results

-The third material studied here, GAG, may represent a point in between GGG and GTLG with a smaller and broader transition at a lower temperature of 175 mK (shown in Fig.~\ref{comparisonFigure}).
-With $\theta_{CW} \simeq -3.0$ K~\cite{Wolf1962}, it is more antiferromagnetic than the other two garnets, but seemingly more frustrated than GTLG, with a frustration index $f = 17$.
+\textbf{\textit{GAG Results.}} The third system studied here, GAG, may represent a ``material bridge'' in between GGG and GTLG with a smaller and broader transition at a lower temperature of 175 mK (shown in Fig.~\ref{comparisonFigure}).
+With $\theta_{CW} \simeq -3.0$ K,~\cite{Wolf1962} it is more antiferromagnetic than the other two garnets, but seemingly more frustrated than GTLG, with a frustration index $f = 17$.
 Otherwise, it shows similar features to GTLG, with a broad maximum centered around 1 K and a steeply dropping specific heat at lower temperatures.
 As in GTLG, the transition in GAG accounts for only a small percentage of the total $R\ln 8$ entropy in the system.
-The smaller and broader transition may be the result of the small level of GdAlO$_3$ impurities.
+The smaller and broader peak may result from the small ($\sim 3\%$) fraction of GdAlO$_3$ impurity phase mentioned in Section II.

-It seems likely that GTLG does not have the same off-stoichiometry that is found in GGG, making it a ``cleaner sample''; Gd$^{3+}$ ions are unlikely to take the place of Li$^+$ or Te$^{6+}$ ions as easily as Ga$^{3+}$ ions.
-Thus, we have added a low level of disorder to GTLG through dilution of Gd$^{3+}$ ions with non-magnetic Y$^{3+}$ ions.
-This ``dirty'' GTLG sample shows a significantly broadened peak but \emph{no} significant change in the peak temperature, as shown in Fig.~\ref{comparisonFigure}.
-At temperatures well below and well above the transition, $C$ of the pure and diluted samples match, and the transition accounts for the same amount of entropy in both systems, suggesting that the ground state ordering is not appreciably altered by the 2\% impurity.
+\textbf{\textit{Effect of Dilution.}} It seems likely that GTLG does not have the same off-stoichiometry that is found in GGG, making it a ``cleaner system''; Gd$^{3+}$ ions are unlikely to take the place of Li$^+$ or Te$^{6+}$ ions as easily as Ga$^{3+}$ ions and the extensive sample characterization discussed above and in the Appendix corroborate such an expectation.
+In order to explore the effects randomness, we have added a low level of disorder to GTLG through dilution of Gd$^{3+}$ ions with 2\% non-magnetic Y$^{3+}$ ions.
+The level of disorder introduced in this way is comparable to the off-stoichiometry measured in our sample of GGG, and which is typical of GGG samples.
+Nonetheless, this ``dirty'' GTLG sample shows a significantly broadened peak but \emph{no} noticeable change in the peak temperature, as shown in Fig.~\ref{comparisonFigure}.
+At temperatures well below and well above the transition, the specific heat of the pure and diluted samples match, and the transition region (from around 140 to 300 mK) accounts for the same amount of entropy in both systems, suggesting that the ground state ordering is not appreciably altered by the 2\% impurity.